 How to install SSL certificate?

-Here are the steps for installing your SSL certificate while hosted at Rebel: If you have purchased an SSL for your domain through Internic, you will have an SSL certificate listed in your SSL Manager.
+Here are the steps for installing your SSL certificate while hosted at Internic: If you have purchased an SSL for your domain through Internic, you will have an SSL certificate listed in your SSL Manager.

 Your downloaded certificate includes several files, and the two in particular we'll need are the ones labelled X509.cert and INTER.cert

 To do so, navigate back to your SSL/TLS Certificate section in your Hosting package.